stsaz/fmedia/README.md

 <img align="right" src="res/fmedia.png" width="128" height="128">

-fmedia is a fast audio player/recorder/converter for Windows, macOS, Linux and FreeBSD.
+fmedia is a fast audio player/recorder/converter for Windows, macOS, Linux, FreeBSD, Android`*`.
 It provides smooth playback and recording even if devices are very slow.
 It's highly customizable and can be easily extended with additional plugins.
 Its low CPU & memory consumption saves energy when running on a notebook's battery.